evacaribbean/Blog/README.md

 <br>

-( I just test now how the font will look, I will come back later.
+( I just test now how font and images will look, I will come back later on.
 Maybe it'll take a while, but I'll be back 😊 )